RamanLab/SysBioBook/content/_index.md

 # Companion Website

-This is the companion website for the book, "An Introduction to Computational Systems Biology", published by the CRC Press.
+This is the companion website for the book, ["An Introduction to Computational Systems Biology"](https://www.routledge.com/An-Introduction-to-Computational-Systems-Biology-Systems-level-Modelling/Raman/p/book/9781138597327), published by [CRC Press](https://www.routledge.com/).
 It contains additional material and information on the book.

 ## Overview